Beethoven: Piano Sonata No. 2 [Daniel Barenboim]

 3. Scherzo: Allegretto 3/4 A major, A minor, A major: A short and graceful movement that is in many respects similar to a minuet.
 This is the first instance in his 32 numbered sonatas in which the term “Scherzo” is used.
 A minor trio section adds contrast to the cheerful opening material of this movement.

-4. Rondo: Grazioso common time: A beautiful and lyrical rondo.
+4. Rondo: Grazioso common time: The finale of Beethoven’s Piano Sonata No. 2 is a beautiful and lyrical rondo.
 The arpeggio that opens the repeated material becomes more elaborate at each entrance.
 The form of this rondo is A1-B1-A2-C-A3-B2-A4-Coda.
-The C section, in the parallel minor is rather agitated and stormy in comparison to the rest of the work, and is representative of the so-called “Sturm und Drang” style.
-A simple but elegant V7-I closes the entire work in the lower register, played piano.
+The C section, in the parallel minor, is rather agitated and stormy in comparison to the rest of the work and is representative of the so-called “Sturm und Drang” style.
+A simple but elegant V7-I closes the entire work in the lower register, playing piano.

 Sources